linkedin/LiTr/README.md

 * A huge thank you to [ypresto](https://github.com/ypresto/) for his pioneering work on [android-transcoder](https://github.com/ypresto/android-transcoder) project, which was an inspiration and heavy influence on LiTr
 * A special thank you to [MasayukiSuda](https://github.com/MasayukiSuda) for his work on [Mp4Composer-android](https://github.com/MasayukiSuda/Mp4Composer-android) project, whose filters now power LiTr, and for his work on [ExoPlayerFilter](https://github.com/MasayukiSuda/ExoPlayerFilter) project which was a foundation for filter preview functionality in LiTr.
-* A special thank you to [android-gpuimage](https://github.com/cats-oss/android-gpuimage) project for amazing filter collection, which is now being migrated into LiTr
+* A special thank you to [android-gpuimage](https://github.com/cats-oss/android-gpuimage) project for amazing filter collection, which have been ported into LiTr
 * A thank you to Google's AOSP CTS team for writing Surface to Surface rendering implementation in OpenGL, which became a foundation for GlRenderer in LiTr
+* A thank you to Google [Oboe](https://github.com/google/oboe) project for high quality audio resampling implementation, which became a foundation of audio processing in LiTr
-* A shout out to my awesome colleagues Amita Sahasrabudhe, Long Peng and Keerthi Korrapati for contributions and code reviews
+* A shout out to my awesome colleagues Amita Sahasrabudhe, Long Peng, Keerthi Korrapati and Vasiliy Kulakov for contributions and code reviews
 * A shout out to my colleague Vidhya Pandurangan for prototyping video trimming, which now became a feature
 * A shout out to our designer Mauroof Ahmed for giving LiTr a visual identity
 * A shout out to [PurpleBooth](https://gist.github.com/PurpleBooth/) for very useful [README.md template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)